Boycott: Evangelicals react to World Vision decision to hire people in gay ‘marriages’

 “Christians who support World Vision should stop, as should all of the artists and authors who raise money for them,” he emphasized.
 “There are many other organizations that sponsor children around the world who remain true to the Gospel."

-Stearns likened the divide between Christians to controversies over the proper baptismal method, saying eliminating this theological issue would help focus the organization's efforts to promote Christianity.
+Stearns likened the divide between Christians to controversies over the proper baptismal method, saying eliminating this theological issue would help the organization concentrate on promoting Christianity.
 "I know the Evil One would like nothing better than for World Vision to be hobbled and divided on this issue, so that we lose our focus on the Great Commandment and the Great Commission,” he said.

 "I think we've got a very persuasive series of reasons for why we're doing this,” he added.